Education and Learning | Academic Advising Handbook

 Admission to the College of Education for earning your teaching license

-To obtain the Oregon Preliminary Teaching License as an undergraduate, a student must apply for admission to the College of Education.
+To obtain the Oregon Initial Teaching License as an undergraduate, a student must apply for admission to the College of Education.
 This is different than declaring the Education and Learning major.
 Admission materials are available at the College of Education.
-Students who wish to consider a teaching career should consult with the Undergraduate Education Coordinator and should take the introductory education course, EDUC 260 Foundations of Education, by their sophomore year.
-Application to the College of Education may be accomplished as a part of the EDUC 260 class.
+Students who wish to consider a teaching career should consult with the Undergraduate Education Coordinator (Dr. Mike Charles) and should take the introductory education course, EDUC 260 Foundations of Education, by their sophomore year.
+Application to the College of Education may be completed as a part of the EDUC 260 class.